kiboschool/course-programming-1/src/lessons/organizing_code/more_about_functions.md

 # Function argument styles

+Estimated Time: 50 Minutes

-In this section, you will more about function signatures, syntax, and return values.
+In this section, you will learn more about function signatures, syntax, and return values.

 ## Default Argument Values

-You recall from "Function 1" week that we talked about function argument.
+You recall from "Functions" week that we talked about function arguments.
 If we have a greeting function with two arguments for example, it would look like something like this:

 ```
 def greet(name, message):
     print("Hello", name + ', ' + msg)
 ```

-Let us have a closer look at the arguments.
-What would happen if we call this function with a wrong number of arguments (one argument for example)?
+Let us have a closer look at these arguments.
+What would happen if we call this function with a wrong number of arguments __(one argument for example)__?
 For instance, `greet("Alice")`
 In that case, python interpreter will show an error saying the following:

 ```TypeError: greet() missing 1 required positional argument: 'msg'```